dmbarbour/wikilon/docs/AwelonLang.md

 Return attention to numbers and texts in Awelon.

 It is my intention that Awelon developers be given relatively free reign over the choice of encoding and corresponding tradeoffs.
-In practice, this control may be limited by runtime performance support (see *Acceleration*).
+In practice, this control may be limited by what the runtime accelerates.
 But the encoding is at least separate from the syntactic embedding.

 This is achieved by allowing developers to partially define the encoding.
 For natural numbers and texts, we end up with something like the following: